gosweetspot/freight-api/README.md

 ### What kind of authentication is required?
 Applications must identify themselves to access any resource.
 You need to contact your account manager to obtain a test access key.
-Every request requires a http header property ACCESS_KEY, as well as SUPPORT_EMAIL.
+Every request requires a http header property `access_key`, as well as `support_email`.
 The Support Email should contain the IT Level contact for the organisation.
 This will be used to contacting you, should we find your requests need attention.

+If the user with the access_key has access to multiple sites in the account, a `site_id` HTTP header with the site id is also required.

 ### Is there a request rate limit?
 Presently there is no rate limiting on the api.
 We however reserve the right to enforce limits or block calls at our discretion.
 We request that you limit your requests to 60 calls per minute.
 If you expect to call at a higher rates, please contact us.